elisvcodes/IOIGaming/README.md

 For this project, I chose to work with the mern stack and material UI.

+## Known bugs/Future updates

+- The graph in the admin area needs to be updated to reflect each new week.
+For now, it seems to show all orders that are placed on any given weekday.
+- Not a bug, but a feature that will be added is a way to switch orders as shipped.

 ## Installation & Usage

 Before running this project locally, make sure to visit each folder and run the following command from the terminal: